codyshepherd/lunar-rocks/docs/RFC.md

 ### 3.3 Connection Failures

 To ensure an active connection, communication must regularly occur between the client and server.
-This may take the form of keep-alive messages for example.

-If a client has not received a message from a server in over ten seconds, it should assume the connection has been lost and notify the user.
-When the connection has been re-established, the client should send an update to the server with changes it has made since the last successful communication.
+The websockets protocol defines ping and pong frames that may be used as keep-alive messages between a client and server.
+Ping-pong communication is implemented in most browsers and websocket servers.

+If a client does not receive regular keep-alive messages from the server, it should close the connection and attempt to establish a new connection using an exponential backoff strategy.
+The client should queue messages while the connection is lost and send them once a new connection is established.

-If a server has not received a message from a client in over ten seconds, it should hold information about the client for another twenty seconds and await a new Websocket connection.
-If a new connection is made, the client will send its sourceID in its first message and the server will restore the lost session.
-If a new connection is not made, the server will consider the connection with client terminated.
+If a server does not receive keep-alive messages, it should hold information about the client and await a new Websocket connection.
+If a new connection is made within twenty seconds, the first message from the client will contain its sourceID and the server will restore the lost session.
+If a new connection is not made, the server will consider the connection with the client terminated and discard the session.

+### 3.4 Error Handling

+A client should address two types of errors: malformed messages from the server and application errors, such as validation errors.
+When a client receives malformed messages, it should log them in a form accessible to the developers, logging to the web browser console for example.
+Application errors should also be logged in this way, and the client should be informed when something went wrong, particularly for validation errors where the client can make another attempt at valid input.

 ## 4. Message Details
 As detailed in Section 2, Messages are identified by their message ID.